Asian (Double) Eyelid

 Contact Our Practice

 Whatever the reason, Asian double eyelid surgery can enhance the appearance of the eyes and provide significant personal benefits for the right candidate.
-To find out if Asian double eyelid surgery is right for you, please make an appointment with Dr. Jerome Liu or Dr. Tom Liu.
+To find out if Asian double eyelid surgery is right for you, please make an appointment with one of our board-certified plastic surgeons.